UK resources — organisations, helplines, and legal aid

 • Text SHOUT to 85258 — when you can’t speak but need someone

-Legal aid is nearly impossible to get for private family cases now, but you might qualify if there’s domestic abuse involved (and yes, parental alienation can count — though proving it is another story).
+Legal aid for private family cases is extremely limited in the UK now, but you may qualify if domestic abuse is involved — and parental alienation can be argued as a form of psychological abuse.
 Check eligibility at Legal aid: What you can get legal aid for - GOV.UK.

 Therapy: